josuf107/Fizzckle/README.md

 Clicking a budget name in the table displays the expense report for that budget.

-The text messaging interface more complicated, but not too bad.
-You'll need to set up Twilio to point a number to the webapp.
+The text messaging interface is a bit more complicated, but not too bad.
+You'll need to set up Twilio to point a phone number to the webapp.
 Once you've done that you can text the following commands:

 * `food` -> Fizzckle responds with the balance for the budget "food"